PX4/PX4-Devguide/en/advanced/system_startup.md

 The `extras.txt` can be used to start additional applications after the main system boot.
 Typically these would be payload controllers or similar optional custom components.

+> **Caution** Calling an unknown command in system boot files may result in boot failure.
+Typically the system does not stream mavlink messages after boot failure, in this case check the error messages that are printed on the system console.

+The following example shows how to start custom applications:
+  * Create a file on the SD card `etc/extras.txt` with this content:
+    ```
+    custom_app start
+    ```
+  * A command can be made optional by gating it with the `set +e` and `set -e` commands:
+    ```
+    set +e
+    optional_app start      # Will not result in boot failure if optional_app is unknown or fails
+    set -e

+    mandatory_app start     # Will abort boot if mandatory_app is unknown or fails
+    ```

 ### Starting a custom mixer

 By default the system loads the mixer from `/etc/mixers`.
 If a file with the same name exists in `/fs/microsd/etc/mixers` this file will be loaded instead.
 This allows to customize the mixer file without the need to recompile the Firmware.